Rich Chocolate Vegan Frosting is a decadent and dreamy chocolate frosting recipe, made entirely without dairy!

 I’m not a vegan, but, like most of us, I know people who are, including my sister.
 I thought it would be fun to formulate a dairy free frosting in anticipation of the holidays, when I’ll be cooking more for others.
 With two college aged daughters home on break I never know who’ll be hanging around the kitchen or sitting at my dining room table.
 Of course for right now I’ll just be eating my frosting with a spoon, because I don’t have a reliable vegan cake recipe.
 I think making a delicious cake without dairy products or eggs is one of the great baking challenges, and I have yet to figure it out.
 If any of you have, please let me know in the comments!

-Luckily some foods are a breeze to convert to vegan.
 This one is based on my go-to chocolate buttercream, and all I did was swap out the butter and milk for coconut cream.
 I used coconut cream, not coconut milk, because it’s a little richer and has a little more body.
 You could use full fat coconut milk as well, (but don’t use cream of coconut, that’s a different product altogether, it’s sweetened, and used for cocktails, etc.) Yes, this frosting will have e a background coconut flavor, but it’s a nice change, I think.
 I have a couple of secrets to balance out that coconut and keep it from becoming too dominant, keep reading…

 I like chocolate frosting made with real chocolate instead of cocoa powder, it just tastes richer and has a better chocolate flavor.
 It also works in this frosting because, as opposed to cocoa powder, the melted chocolate is liquid, so less coconut milk is required.
 The large amount of vanilla and the espresso powder really help to tame the coconut flavor as well.
 You won’t taste the coffee, but it will enhance and deepen the chocolate.
 It’s a lovely frosting that even non-vegans will love.